 9. Niue Has One of the Highest Rates of Politicians per Capita

 Niue is a self-governing state in free association with New Zealand.
 Every three years, Niue elects a 20-member legislative assembly.
-With this, Niue has had a record of the world’s highest per capita number of politicians, with one MP for every 65 people.
+With that, Niue has had a record of the world’s highest per capita number of politicians, with one MP for every 65 people!

 10. Niue Has No Traffic Lights

-Simple, Niue has no traffic lights, which goes to show how relaxed the island is.
+Simple: Niue has no traffic lights, which goes to show how relaxed the island is.
 In fact, it’s customary to wave to everyone you pass by while driving on the road.
-See more customs in Niue in 10 Dos and Don’ts in Niue.
+See more rules of local etiquette in the Niuean Etiquette: Niue Customs & Traditions.

 Has Had a Diva Duck